 - Two references, one of which must be from an academic

-Applicants are normally expected to hold a good honours degree in a relevant academic discipline.
-Ideally you should also have successfully completed a Master's degree.
+The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree.
 Applicants who do not meet these academic requirements but who have significant occupational experience will be considered on a case by case basis.

 If English is not your first language you will be required to demonstrate an adequate level of proficiency.
 Anyone who has not studied for either of their degrees in English will need to be achieved an IELTS score of 7 (min 6 in all areas).